 The Ride is not currently featured on the Genie+ app so you cannot select free return times for the ride.
-This is the main reason queues are so long, there really are only two ways to get on the ride, the LONG standby line, and paying.
+This is the main reason queues are so long, there really are only two ways to get on the ride, the LONG standby line, and paying for a Lightening Lane.

 1 – Disney’s Lightning Lane